Yuzeyang/SideMenuAnimation/README.md

 # SideMenuAnimation

 ## Introduction
-This is the animation of the side menu popup from the left side of the view.
+This is the animation of the side menu popup from the left side of the view.you can use a button or a pan gesture to show the menu like my demo.

 ## How to use
 ```object-c